11 Phone Selling Techniques That Work. Grow Your Sales Right Now!

 The purpose of every product is to satisfy a customer’s need or to solve their problem.

-By asking questions, the sales representative - and by extension, the business - can fully comprehend their customers’ needs and tailor their pitch to fulfill it.
+By asking questions, the sales representative – and, by extension, the business – can fully comprehend their customers’ needs and tailor their pitch to fulfill them.

 Like the last point, this should not be overused, though.